-All students are expected to be in the classroom ready to start the day at 8.50am.
-If for some reason they are late arriving at school, parents will need to sign students in using the iPad located next to the office.
-Please collect a red card from the office staff for your child to hand to the teacher in the classroom.
+All students are expected to be in the classroom ready to start the day at 9.00 am.
+If for some reason they are late arriving at school, parents will need to sign in electronically outside the general office area and take a late arrival pass to the child's teacher.
 Punctuality is of the utmost importance as teaching sessions will begin at this time and students who are late arriving not only miss out on critical teaching and learning, but also interrupt the learning of others.